Kristen Muller Managing Editor, Newsgathering

 Kristen Muller is the Managing Editor, Newsgathering for Southern California Public Radio.
 Prior to that, she was Senior Producer of Take Two and The Madeleine Brand Show.

-Muller's won a National Emmy Award for her reporting on deaf children in Nicaragua, an Alfred Dupont Award for her reporting on child abuse and a Gerald Loeb Award for a report she did on churros.
-She's also filed stories for NPR and spent a year at KCRW as a Producer for "Which Way L.A.?" and "To the Point."
+Muller is the winner of National Emmy and Alfred I. duPont-Columbia Awards and a Gerald Loeb Award finalist .
+She's filed stories for NPR and spent a year at KCRW as a Producer for "Which Way L.A.?" and "To the Point."

 Stories by Kristen Muller